 It is important to note that the allocation of revenue is a state-level policy decision, and so national averages represent the results of 50 separate systems.
-That said, it is clear that the distribution of district revenue in the U.S., on average, is not progressive.
+That said, all else being equal, the highest and lowest poverty districts receive roughly the same funding.